 Of course, one of the main distinctions between the fully-faired RS and naked Tuono is the inclusion of a wide handlebar that provides ample leverage and promotes a comfortable, upright riding position.
 We expect the plush seat height to remain at 32.3 inches and thanks to its narrow chassis, the Tuono 660 will still be suitable for riders with shorter inseam lengths.
 Stylistically, the Tuono incorporates design elements from the Tuono family and the integrated aerodynamic winglets from the RS models.
 Front to back LED lighting is standard.

 When it comes to electronics, few middleweight motorcycles offer the kind of superbike-level tech available here.
-Derived from the RSV4 and Tuono lines, the Tuono 660 features a Continental 6-axis IMU electronics package with 3-level cornering ABS, 3-level traction control, wheelie control, selectable throttle maps, cruise control and even engine braking management.
+Derived from the RSV4 and Tuono lines, the Tuono 660 features an optional Continental 6-axis IMU supported electronics package with 3-level cornering ABS, 3-level traction control, wheelie control, selectable throttle maps, cruise control and even engine braking management.